CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

     ![Restart](./media/ps-general-issues/restart.webp)

-**Solution steps - 02 - ProcessForce 10.0 & newer**
+**Solution steps - 02 - CompuTec ProcessForce 10.0 & newer**

 - Use PowerShell 5.1

 - [Refer to the installation part of the documentation](../ps-app-configuration.md#installation)

-## Exception: ProcessForce Database Version is not supported
+## Exception: CompuTec ProcessForce Database Version is not supported

 Please update the Database or Reinstall API.Setup